ComplicaCode: Enhancing Disease Complication Detection in Electronic Health Records through ICD Path Generation: METHOD

 \subsubsection{Copy module for complication detection}

+To detect complication disease, we propose a novel module called copy module.
+The copy module consists of two major parts, one is generate-mode, which is designed for generating new code based on global information including EHR text and existing generated codes, another one is copy-mode, this one is used to generate new code based the prior code with its complication information.
+The final result of this module is the combination of these two modes.
+We will introduce whole process of copy mudule in this parts.

-A code vocabulary $\mathcal{V_{c}} = \{v_1, ..., v_N\}$ is designed for code $c$ as its potential complication disease and use UNK for any code have low probability to be complication.
-As $\mathcal{C}$ is the whole code dictionary, considering code of $\mathcal{C}$ let this module consider non-comlication diseases.
+First of all, a code vocabulary $\mathcal{V_{c}} = \{v_1, ..., v_N\}$ is designed for code $c$ as its potential complication disease and use UNK for any code have low probability to be complication.
+As $\mathcal{C}$ is the whole code dictionary, considering code of $\mathcal{C}$ let this module consider non-complication diseases.
 Then Given the decoder lstm state $h_{t-1}$ at time $t-1$, we generate the 'mixture' probability of code $c_t$ as follows:

 where $g$ represents the generate-mode, and $c$ denotes the copy mode.
 The probabilities for these two modes are given respectively by:

 $\psi_{g}\left(.\right)$ and $\psi_{c}\left(.\right)$ are rating methods, and we treat $Z$ as the normalization term $Z=\sum_{v \in \mathcal{V} \cup{\mathrm{UNK}}} e^{\psi_{g}(v)}+\sum_{x \in X} e^{\psi_{c}(x)}$.
 Caused by this normalization term, above two modes essentially compete through a softmax function.
 The score of each mode is calculated: